nicopujia/website/content/personal-essay.md

 summary: Common App essays, including the Personal Essay and Additional Information ones.
 ---

-*The lessons we take from obstacles we encounter can be fundamental to later success.
+> The lessons we take from obstacles we encounter can be fundamental to later success.
 Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?
-(250–650 words)*
+(250–650 words)

-Like any other 7-year-old kid in Buenos Aires who enjoyed playing soccer, my dream was to become the next Messi.
-A few years later, at 12, my dad suggested I try programming, and I quickly loved building my own games rather than playing predefined ones.
-Those have been my two hobbies as a teenager, and I approached both with the same philosophy I learned from the books on my home’s bookshelf: hard work always pays off.

-Programming answered pretty well to that approach.
-I'd faced bugs by trying whatever came to mind, without much thought, until something worked.
-I ended up building around 15 projects this way, so I never questioned whether there was a better approach.
-I just followed my curiosity and pushed through frustration when it appeared.
-When a project stopped being interesting, time for the next one.
+I was 15, exercised weekly, slept 8 hours nightly, but had to stop after 6 minutes of jogging because I couldn’t keep going.

+I’d play soccer and increasingly started questioning what I did with my time.
+I started reading some self-help books from my dad’s bookshelf, like The 7 Habits, then pirated ones online.
+These books did more than I initially expected.
+But it wasn’t a day-long, week-long, or even month-long noticeable change.
+It was more like a half-conscious, half-subconscious reshaping of my decisions about time and effort.
+I started putting long-term goals over short-term pleasure.

+Back then, I was quite skinny and pale.
+We once did an endurance test, and I ended dead last—even behind the category below mine.
+But I wouldn’t conform.
+Improvement for its own sake, as the books had taught me, had become my goal.

+Next summer, I messaged my coach for advice, and he eagerly sent a workout plan.
+Mondays, Tuesdays, Wednesdays, and Fridays, I’d put on my sleeveless shirt, River Plate shorts, digital watch, and—as my mom used to say—incinerate myself under the park’s heat.
+I’d start jogging—first minute, no problem.
+In the second minute, my breathing was still under conscious control.
+Third minute... no matter how often I told myself “it’s all mental,” my burned lungs forced me to stop.
+Hands on my knees, after a brief breath, I’d walk for 1.5 minutes, then repeat.
+Again and again.

-Soccer, however, didn’t respond as well.
-One day, my dad and I went out for a run.
-After 6 minutes of jogging, I could feel my lungs about to surpass the limits of their capacity, so I had to sit down on the floor due to absolute exhaustion.
-He said that it was so weird that I couldn’t continue, given my age and active lifestyle.
-I wished there was another way, but that was just normal to me, and the solution was simply to continue training under the summer heat.
-That’s what I believed and answered.
-However, I was getting weaker, more underweight, and paler.
+One day, my dad joined me.
+After 6 minutes, I had to sit halfway through the track from sheer exhaustion.
+He was confused that I couldn’t continue, given my lifestyle.
+“I know, okay!”
+I thought internally.
+I wished I were better, but that was just “normal for me,” and the solution was to keep training harder than yesterday.
+That’s what I believed, answered my dad, and acted upon.

+As the school year started, my improvement was noticed.
+Heh, no. My deterioration got noticed.
+My biology teacher asked if I was alright, given how pale I looked.
+“Maybe you have celiac disease?”
+“No, I don’t have that,” I replied, dismissing her.

-Turns out, I had celiac disease, so years of eating bread and pasta had been severely damaging my intestine.
-When the doctor told me, I sighed deeply and said ok.
-I had an actual physical limitation that made me realize I had to do things differently.
+Surprise!
+Two years later, I discovered I indeed have celiac disease.
+Years of daily bread and pasta had severely damaged my intestines, thus impeding proper nutrient absorption.
+When the doctor told me, I sighed, but everything clicked.

-Only two months after the diagnosis, I gained 10kg and could jog an entire hour nonstop.
-It seemed evident in hindsight, but I hadn’t realized how bad I was until I started to be at a decent level.
-The problem hadn’t been my lack of effort but the question I wasn’t asking and my stubbornness in believing I was correct.
+Before, I could barely finish a lap around the park—with pauses.
+After only two months, damn, I completed three laps and could continue.
+I looked down at my legs, still moving after 30 minutes, and couldn’t believe it.
+It may seem evident in hindsight, but I hadn’t fully realized how bad I was until I reached an actually normal level.
+It was like running with blinders, the goal right beside me, and even people occasionally telling me to turn sideways.

-After that, I started to question my thoughts in other areas of my life.
-For example, in programming, a few months later, building an ERP for a local company, I hit a bug: users couldn’t save new rows.
-I tried resetting the database, and it worked… Except that, after three weeks, it happened again.
-I was about to use the same approach again to patch it, until I asked myself what the root cause actually was.
-Then, I realized that the system was formatting numbers with commas (“1000” became “1,000”), which broke its ability to reference the rows.
-Fundamental problem solved, and it never returned.
+Looking back, I followed hard work as a dogma.
+That same dogma, though, is how I’ve built my discipline, so I don’t neglect it entirely—heck, I’m proud that I endured so much pain.
+However, this experience has nuanced my previously hard-work-only approach and now makes me question my everyday assumptions much more.

+For instance, I initially rejected the San Francisco trip!
+“I’ve got to finish my essays; I have to prioritize,” I reasoned.
+Then, Gabriel Benmergui (mentor and Silver.dev founder) pushed back—after all, I couldn’t really know if this kind of opportunity would appear again.
+I almost dismissed him as I had my biology teacher, but then I started reconsidering.
+I could actually make time, whether that meant working on my essays there, and the trip’s upside was enormous.
+Ultimately, I recognized he was right, and I’m so glad I told Gadi Borovich I'd changed my mind.

-When I find myself dogmatically believing something or assuming I'm right, I hear my dad after that run: “It's so weird that you can't continue.”
-He was right.
-And the weirdest thing wasn't my body, but that I had never questioned my approach.
+So now, if I find myself assuming I’m right, I remember my dad’s words: “It’s so weird you can’t continue.”
+And the weirdest thing wasn’t about my body, but that I had never questioned my approach.

----

-## Additional Information

-### Challenge (1–250 words)

-*Please describe the challenges or circumstances and how they have impacted you.*

-(Didn't write anything)

-### Additional details (1–300 words)

-*Please provide any additional information you wish to share.*

-March 8, 2025\.
-My first hackathon, ShipBA.
-I went with a programmer friend and my cousin, and we built Noticiar in 24 hours straight without sleeping.
-We didn't win, but people loved my presentation.
-Months later, strangers still approach me about it.

-That weekend opened doors I didn't know existed.
-I met one of the organizers, who later introduced me to an entrepreneur who'd studied in the US.
-He told me I should apply to top American universities.
-At first, it sounded unrealistic.
-How could I, just a student at a school in Caballito, get into one?
-But he connected me with an Argentine who'd gotten in, and it stopped sounding irrational.

-In August, I went all-in: paused my projects, studied 10+ hours daily for the SAT, and started my essays for the November 1st deadline.
-In September, the entrepreneur invited me to spend a week in San Francisco.

-I said no. My essays weren't finished, and I thought I needed to stay focused.
-Gabriel (employer and mentor) pushed back: "You should go.
-You don't know if an opportunity like this will present again.
-Not everyone gets opportunities like this—you have it because you built social recognition.
-Besides, you can write your essays there.
-The alternative is writing them at school."
-He was right, so I went.

-In San Francisco, I met founders whose companies are worth billions and had conversations I never imagined at 18\.
-They weren't superhuman, just people who'd once been where I am.
-That demystification made what seemed impossible feel reachable.

-I'm writing this essay in San Francisco.
-One decision to show up at ShipBA led to meeting people who opened doors I didn't know existed.
-One decision to trust my mentor's advice over my fear of falling behind led to new perspectives I couldn't have gained otherwise.